letoram/arcan/src/tools/waybridge/README.md

 XWayland support is currently omitted for two reasons.
-One is that the Xarcan approach is more efficient and blends better with the current arcan WMs (durden/prio) due to the whole 'self contained' thing.
+One is that the Xarcan approach is more efficient and blends better with the current arcan WMs (durden/prio) due to the whole 'self contained' thing, along with the need to have sharing-interception and not be explicitly dependent on wayland for X support.

 The other is that for XWayland support, one must write an entire window manager (or import the one from weston or wlc, neither work flawlessly).
 Based on the 'Why isn't Xwayland just a Wayland Client' post (wayland-devel, 2017-sept.) it seems like there's a chance we get patches that makes the special xwayland path unecessary and thus it is better to wait and see.

 BUGS
 ===